Adornment as Function

 -

-a wrap fastened so hands remain free
+a wrap or layer fastened so hands remain free

 These gestures are brief and familiar.
+They prepare the body for public space without drawing attention.

-Stability in Movement
+Stability in movement

-to allow the body to move without constant adjustment.
+Many garments address a practical need: allowing the body to move without constant adjustment.

 -

-posture settles
+posture settles naturally

 -